elvengard-mmo/elvengard_network/guides/introduction/packet_handler.md

 and the socket associated with it.
 A handler must return `{:cont, new_socket}` if we want to continue receiving packets, or `{:halt, new_socket}` to close the connection to the socket and shutdown the associated GenServer.
-It can also return `{:halt, reason, new_socket}` to pass a reason to the protocol's `handle_halt/2` callback.
+It can also return `{:halt, reason, new_socket}` to pass a reason to the socket handler's `handle_halt/2` callback.

 Here, our handlers are quite simple: the first will just send to our client a `PongResponse` packet with the current time and the second will return a `LoginSucceed` or a `LoginFailed` depending